 This section develops vectors and matrices of random variables, and introduces covariance matrices.
-From a property of covariance matrices, the important bound for the correlation ρ , $-1 \le \rho \le 1$ is derived.
+From a property of covariance matrices, the important bound for the correlation $\rho$ , $-1 \le \rho \le 1$ is derived.
 Finally a result about conditional covariances is derived.

+- 1. Vocabulary.
+State in your own words the meaning of:

 - (a) matrix

 - (b) matrix muliplication

 - (c) square matrix

 - (d) symmetric matrix

 - (e) inverse of a matrix

 - (f) diagonal matrix

+- (g) covariance matrix

+- (h) positive semi-definite matrix

+- (i) positive definite matrix

+- 2. Show that